Eideticom/eid-hermes/README.md

 ## QEMU Model

 This part of the project will develop and ideally upstream a hermes-based PCIe device model.
-This code will, initially, be hosted in a public fork of [QEMU][4].
+Prior to upstream this code is hosted in this public fork of [QEMU][4].
 Some early work on such a model results in [this RFC][5].

 ## AWS F1 Implementation